-Product liability lawsuits against us could cause us to incur substantial liabilities and limit commercialization of VOWST or any other products that we may develop.
+Product liability lawsuits against us could cause us to incur substantial liabilities and limit commercialization of any products that we may develop.

-We face an inherent risk of product liability exposure related to the testing of our product candidates in clinical trials and an even greater risk with the commercial sale of VOWST or any other products that we may develop.
+We face an inherent risk of product liability exposure related to the testing of our product candidates in clinical trials and an even greater risk with the commercial sale of any products that we may develop.
 If we cannot successfully defend ourselves against claims that our product candidates or products caused injuries, we will incur substantial liabilities.
 Regardless of merit or eventual outcome, liability claims may result in:

-- regulatory investigations, product recalls or withdrawals, or labeling, marketing or promotional restrictions; - decreased demand for any product candidates or products; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - significant costs to defend the related litigation; - substantial monetary awards to trial participants or patients; - loss of revenue; - reduced resources of our management to pursue our business strategy; and - the inability to commercialize any products that we develop.
+- regulatory investigations, product recalls or withdrawals, or labeling, marketing or promotional restrictions; - decreased demand for product candidates or products, if any; - injury to our reputation and significant negative media attention; - · withdrawal of clinical trial participants; - significant costs to defend the related litigation; - substantial monetary awards to trial participants or patients; - loss of revenue. - reduced resources of our management to pursue our business strategy; and - the inability to commercialize products that we develop, if any.

 We currently hold \$10.0 million in product liability insurance coverage in the aggregate, with a per occurrence limit of \$10.0 million, which may not be adequate to cover all liabilities that we may incur.
-We may need to increase our insurance coverage as we expand our clinical trials, increase commercialization of VOWST (until the completion of the Transaction, if consummated), or if we commence commercialization of our product candidates.
+We may need to increase our insurance coverage as we expand our clinical trials, or if we commence commercialization of our product candidates, if and when approved.
 Insurance coverage is increasingly expensive.
 We may not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.

-We may face competition from biosimilars, which may have a material adverse impact on the future commercial prospects of VOWST or our product candidates.
+We may face competition from biosimilars, which may have a material adverse impact on the future commercial prospects of our product candidates.

-Because we have received FDA approval of VOWST to prevent the recurrence of CDI in individuals 18 years of age and older following antibacterial treatment for recurrent CDI, and if we obtain approval or any of our product candidates, we may face competition from biosimilars.
+If we obtain approval or any of our product candidates, we may face competition from biosimilars.
 In the United States, the Biologics Price Competition and Innovation Act, or BPCIA, enacted in 2010 as part of the Patient Protection and Affordable Care Act, created an abbreviated approval pathway for biological products that are demonstrated to be "highly similar," or biosimilar, to or "interchangeable" with an FDA-approved biological product.
 Under the BPCIA, an application for a biosimilar product may not be submitted to the FDA until four years following the date that the reference product was first licensed by the FDA.
 In addition, the approval of a biosimilar product may not be made effective by the FDA until four years from the date on which the reference product was first licensed.
 During this 12-year period of exclusivity, another company may still market a competing version of the reference product if the FDA approves a full BLA for the competing product containing the sponsor's own preclinical data and data from adequate and well-controlled clinical trials to demonstrate the safety, purity and potency of their product.
 This pathway could allow competitors to reference data from innovative biological products 12 years after the time of approval of the innovative biological product, though the FDA may not approve an application relying on such data for a further eight years.
 This data exclusivity does not prevent another company from developing a product that is highly similar to the innovative product, generating its own data and seeking approval.
 Data exclusivity only assures that another company cannot rely upon the data within the innovator's application to support the biosimilar product's approval.